adapt-it/adaptit/docs/Localization_Readme.txt

 Where localization folders and files are located after installation:

-The AdaptItWX program localizations for a given language are in a file called Adapt_It.mo, and the general wxWidgets library's localizations are in a file called wxstd.mo.
-These two files keep the same file names regardless of what language/localization they contain in them.
+The Adapt It WX program localizations for a given language are in a file called <AppName>.mo, and the general wxWidgets library's localizations are in a file called wxstd.mo (<AppName> is the name for the application on the given platform - Adapt_It on Windows, adaptit on Linux and AdaptIt on the Macintosh.
+These two .mo files keep the same file names regardless of what language/localization they contain in them.
 Hence, to keep things organized, they are kept in separate subfolders.
 Different platforms have different conventins where the operating system